werf/werf/docs/pages_en/quickstart.md

    $Env:WERF_INSECURE_REGISTRY = "1"
    ```

-8. We are going to use `vote.quickstart-application.example.com` and `result.quickstart-application.example.com` domains to access application and `registry.example.com` domain to access Container Registry.
+8. We are going to use `vote.quickstart-application.example.com` and `result.quickstart-application.example.com` domains to access application and `registry.example.com` domain to access container registry.

    Let's update hosts file.
 Get minikube IP-address: